Quantitative stability of Gel'fand's inverse boundary problem: Introduction

 \section{Introduction}

-The Gel'fand inverse problem, formulated by I. Gel'fand \cite{G}, concerns finding the topology, differential structure and Riemannian metric of a compact manifold with boundary from the spectral data for the Neumann Laplacian on the boundary (or the boundary values of the Green's function).
-The uniqueness of the Gel'fand inverse problem was proved in \cite{BK}, see also \cite{AKKLT,Caday,KOP}, in the form of an inverse spectral problem: the geometry of a compact Riemannian manifold with boundary is uniquely determined by the boundary spectral data for the Neumann Laplacian, namely the Neumann eigenvalues and the boundary values of the corresponding eigenfunctions.
+Gel'fand's inverse problem, formulated by I. Gel'fand in \cite{G}, concerns finding the topology, differential structure and Riemannian metric of a compact manifold with boundary from the spectral data for the Neumann Laplacian on the boundary, that is, the Neumann eigenvalues and the boundary values of the corresponding eigenfunctions.
+The problem is closely related to an inverse problem for the wave equation that can be solved using the boundary control method developed by Belishev \cite{Bel1} on domains of $\mathbb R^n$.
+The uniqueness of Gel'fand's inverse problem on manifolds was proved in 1992 by Belishev and Kurylev in \cite{BK}, see also \cite{AKKLT,Bel2,Bel3,Caday,KrKL,KOP}, in the form of an inverse spectral problem: the geometry of a compact Riemannian manifold with boundary is uniquely determined by the boundary spectral data for the Neumann Laplacian.